1 : a locking pin inserted crosswise (as through the end of an axle or shaft)

 Did You Know?

-In his 1857 novel, Tom Brown's School Days, Thomas Hughes describes the "cowardly blackguard custom" of "taking the linch-pins out of the farmers' and bagmens' gigs at the fairs."
-The linchpin in question held the wheel on the gig and removing it made it likely that the wheel would come off as the vehicle moved.
-Such a pin was called a lynis in Old English; Middle English speakers added pin to form lynspin.
-By the early 20th century, English speakers were using linchpin for anything as critical to a complex situation as a linchpin is to a wagon, as when Winston Churchill, in 1930, wrote of Canada and the role it played in the relationship between Great Britain and the United States, that "no state, no country, no band of men can more truly be described as the linchpin of peace and world progress."
+"There was the good old custom of taking the linch-pins out of the farmers' and bagmens' gigs at the fairs, and a cowardly blackguard custom it was."
+That custom, described by British writer Thomas Hughes in his 1857 novel Tom Brown's School Days, was "blackguard" indeed.
+The linchpin in question held the wheel on the carriage and removing it made it likely that the wheel would come off as the vehicle moved.
+Such a pin was called a "lynis" in Old English; Middle English speakers added "pin" to form "lynspin."
+Modern English speakers modified it to "linchpin" and, in the mid-20th century, began using the term figuratively for anything as critical to a complex situation as a linchpin is to a wagon.

 Test Your Vocabulary with M-W Quizzes

 What recent Word of the Day begins with "j" and means "rejoice"?
 The answer is ...